OlegAnTo2000/LaraOrchidTinyMCE/README.md

 ## Updating

-If you want to change something, you should start `npm run production`, and after this run:
+If you want to change something, you should start `npm run production` \(or `npm run development` for fast testing`), and after this run:

 ```
 php artisan vendor:publish --tag=laravel-assets --ansi --force